Fort Lauderdale Workers’ Compensation Attorneys

 Some workplace injuries stem not from the hazardous nature of the position but from someone’s negligence.
 Slip and falls, toxic chemical inhalation, burns, caught in/between equipment, vehicle accidents, sprains, repetitive motion injuries, and electric shock are all examples of common issues that come from negligence or carelessness.
 A competent and prudent employer can almost always prevent these incidents by maintaining a safe work environment.

 According to the Occupational Safety and Health Administration, there were 272 fatal worker injuries in Florida in 2015.
 The majority (127) came from transportation accidents, followed by falls (52), violence (39), contact with equipment (28), and exposure to harmful substances (21).
 Most of these fatal accidents were preventable with proper care.
-If you or a loved one suffered injuries in any of these common circumstances, you may want to consider filing a personal injury claim instead of workers’ compensation in Florida.
+If you or a loved one suffered injuries in any of these common circumstances, you may want to consider filing a personal injury claim instead of workers’ compensation in Fort Lauderdale.

 When to Sue Your Employer

 Instead of filing for workers’ comp and receiving the limited benefits therein, find out if you are eligible to file a negligence claim against your employer.
-If the defendant is not your employer, but rather a coworker or third party, you could file both types of claims in Florida.
+If the defendant is not your employer, but rather a coworker or third party, you could file both types of claims in Fort Lauderdale.
 Either way, know that you might be eligible for greater compensation than just workers’ comp benefits after a workplace injury.
-A conversation with a skilled attorney can help you understand your rights and options moving forward.
+A conversation with a skilled Fort Lauderdale workers comp attorney can help you understand your rights and options moving forward.
 If you suffered a broken bone, head or back injury, or other serious harm while at work in Fort Lauderdale, get the legal help you need.
 Jason and Debi Chalik want to hear your story.
 Call the Law Offices of Chalik & Chalik today for a free, no obligation consultation today.